mrlucas84/psxtract/README.md

 Notes
 -------

+Using the "-c" option in the command line, psxtract will additionally convert the resulting ISO image to a mountable PSOne CD-ROM binary image (BIN/CUE).

 You may supply a KEYS.BIN file to the tool, but this is not necessary.
 Using the internal files' hashes, psxtract can calculate the key by itself.